If someone made an outrageous accusation about you, what would you do?

 “…a communicator who ushers audience members’ attention to selected facets of a message reaps a significant persuasive advantage: recipients’ receptivity to considering those facets prior to actually considering them.”

-In other words, the “look over here!” of “I’m a germaphobe” does more than distract us from the more important point—the disgusting nature of the alleged behavior.
+In other words, the “look over here!” of “I’m a germaphobe” does more than distract us from the more important point—the alleged behavior.
 What Cialdini calls “channeled attention” can “make recipients more open to a message pre-suasively, before they process it.”

 The words are barely out of the liar’s mouth before some part of our brain starts thinking, Hmm.
 He may have a point there.
 Just because he spoke, not because of what he said.
 This makes gaslighting a breeze.